openmls/openmls/book/src/traits/types.md

 {{#include ../../../traits/src/types.rs:54:58}}
 ```

-An hash algorithm provides the following functions to get the according values for each
+A hash algorithm provides the following functions to get the according values for each
 algorithm.

 - `size`